-• Transaction objects.
+(1) Transaction objects.
 We added a new class of JavaScript objects to denote transactions.
 This object stores a pointer to the read/write sets, activation records of the transaction, and to the cloned DOM.
-It implements the builtin methods shown in Figure 5.
+It implements the builtin methods shown in Figure 4.

-• A transaction keyword.
+(2) A transaction keyword.
 We added a transaction keyword to the syntax of JavaScript.
-When the Transcript-enhanced JavaScript parser encounters this keyword, it (a) compiles the body of the transaction into an anonymous function; (b) inserts a new instruction, JSOP_BEGIN_TX, into the generated bytecode to signify the start of a transaction; and (c) inserts code to invoke the anonymous function.
-The transaction ends when the anonymous function completes execution.
-Finally, the anonymous function returns a transaction object when it suspends or completes execution.
+When the Transcript-enhanced JavaScript parser encounters this keyword, it (a) compiles the body of the transaction into an anonymous function; (b) inserts a new instruction, JSOP\BEGIN\TX, into the generated bytecode to signify the start of a transaction; and (c) inserts code to invoke the anonymous function.
+The transaction ends when the anonymous function returns a transaction object when it suspends or completes execution.